Tuomaaa/AgTableClock/README.md

 A pixel-art desktop gadget built on ESP32 — featuring a live clock, animated pixel cat, weather display, indoor sensor readings, countdown timer, and todo list.
 Designed as a gift.

+# Credits:
+This project is 100% Vibe Documented and 30% Vibe Coded
 ## Hardware

 | Component | Model | Interface |